ksator/junos-automation-with-AWX/README.md

 [**How to use this repo**](README.md#how-to-use-this-repo)

+Looking for more Junos automation solutions
 # About AWX

 AWX is Ansible Tower open sourced.
-You can it if you want to consume your ansible playbooks with:
+You can use it if you want to consume your ansible playbooks with:
 - GUI
 - REST API
 - users authentication and permissions.